osa1/lexgen/README.md

 return `Some(Err(...))`).
-This is because generally the states other than the initial one are for complicated tokens (strings, raw strings, multi-line comments) that need to be terminated and handled, and end-of-input in those state usually means the token did not terminate properly.
+This is because generally the states other than the initial one are for complicated tokens (strings, raw strings, multi-line comments) that need to be terminated and handled, and end-of-input in those states usually means the token did not terminate properly.

 (To handle end-of-input in a rule set you can use `$` as described in section "Regex syntax" above.)